jolyonb/olxcleaner/README.md

   * 5: Validate the grading policy
   * 6: Have every object validate itself
   * 7: Parse the course for global errors
-  * 8: Parse the course for time-consuming global errors
+  * 8: Parse the course for detailed global errors (default)
 * `-t TREE`: Specify a file to output the tree structure to.
 * `-l`: Specify the depth level to output the tree structure to.
 Only used if the `-t` option is set.
 0 = Course, 1 = Chapter, 2 = Sequential, 3 = Vertical, 4 = Content.
 * `-q`: Quiet mode.
 Does not output anything to the screen.